HarleyB123/blog.harleybates.co.uk/content/blog/til1/index.md

   ]
 }
 ```
 Having rarely used Packer before, I saw that the error was probably relating to the ```user``` in the variables and that maybe it shouldn't/is not allowed to be there.
-I search around and see that we want to export an environment variable (AZURE\_CLIENT\_ID) and set it to client\_id.
+I searched around and see that we want to export an environment variable (AZURE\_CLIENT\_ID) and set it to client\_id.
 This is what [env](https://www.packer.io/docs/templates/hcl_templates/functions/contextual/env) does!
 So I replaced ```user``` with ```env``` and got a new error:

 ```
 {"error":"unauthorized_client","error_description":"AADSTS700016: Application with identifier 'AZURE_CLIENT_ID' was not found in the directory '***'}
 ```

-My initial thoughts were "Ahhh I've seen something like this before, it must be the service principal permissions right?
+My initial thoughts were "Ahhh I've seen something like this before, it must be the service principal permissions right?"
 I checked the subscription and sure enough, the principal was there with the permissions it needed.
 Some more digging online revealed [this blog](https://compositecode.blog/2019/08/06/error-build-azure-arm-errored-adal-failed-to-execute-the-refresh-request-error/), which notes perfectly the issue:

 ```
 What this does is take the environment variables and passes them to what will be user variables for the builder block to make use of.